Konstantin8105/Effective_Go_RU/README.md

-They're called <em>goroutines</em> because the existing terms&mdash;threads, coroutines, processes, and so on&mdash;convey inaccurate connotations.
+They're called <em>goroutines</em> because the existing terms threads, coroutines, processes, and so on convey inaccurate connotations.
 A goroutine has a simple model: it is a function executing concurrently with other goroutines in the same address space.
 It is lightweight, costing little more than the